appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 }
 ```

-In our case the `name` attribute of the `@EnterpriseBean` annotation injects an instance of `AStatelessSessionBean` at runtime.
 A more detailed description about the available annotations will follow later.

-> Property injection is the preferred, because of massive performance improvements.
+> Property injection is preferred, because of massive performance improvements.

 ##### Setter Injection